jsreport/docs/docs/authentication.md

 			// name of the field that jsreport will look at in the response from authorization server to
 			// determine if the token is valid or not. (optional, defaults to "active") "activeField": "active",
+			// options to use if you want that jsreport checks for valid scopes in the token
+			// optional, defaults to null
+			"scope": {
+				// name of the field that jsreport will look at in the response from authorization server to
+				// determine the scope/scopes of the token. (optional, defaults to "scope") "field": "scope",
+				// list of valid scopes that the token needs to have in order to be considered valid, the token must have at least one scope that match with some item in the list in order to be considered valid
+				"valid": ["myscope"]
+			},
 			// options to use if the authorization server is not public and requires authentication,
 			// if your authorization server is public just pass "auth": false
 			// (required)